Who is she

 Pablo Picasso

-As evening approaches, my favorite part of the day unfolds: painting and creating.
-Whether capturing the subtle nuances of human expression or blending an array of hues, I am endlessly fascinated by the creative process.
+As night falls, my favorite part of the day unfolds: painting and creating.
+Whether it’s capturing the subtleties of human expressions or weaving together a symphony of colors, I am endlessly captivated by the magic of the creative process.

 LANA Evanova